Adidas’ Rose-Embroidered Slip-Ons Are A Sleek Twist on Skateboarding Shoes

 Built for performance — and style — Adidas Skateboarding’s new Matchcourt Slip sneakers present a sleek new twist on the silhouette’s court heritage.

-Featuring embroidered red roses on a black suede upper, the slip-ons designed by pro rider Na-kel Smith dropped today at speciality retailers and adidas.com/skateboarding for $70.
+Featuring embroidered red roses on a black suede upper, the slip-ons, designed by pro rider Na-kel Smith, dropped today at specialty retailers and adidas.com/skateboarding for $70.

-The kicks incorporate a nylon heel pull, a rubber toe cap that increases durability, and a vulcanized outsole that improves conditions for grip and board feel.
+The kicks incorporate a nylon heel pull, a rubber toe cap that increases durability and a vulcanized outsole that improves conditions for grip and board feel.

 It’s Smith’s third collaborative colorway for the lifestyle brand and a nod to his partnership.